bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.md

 ## Table of Fields in Data Catalogue align with Metadata Standard and Guidelines
-To align with the new Metadate Standard and Guidelines, the following table outline how fields in B.C.
-Data Catalogue could align with Metadata Standard and Guidelines.
+To align with the new **Metadata Standard and Guidelines**, the following table outline how fields in B.C.
+Data Catalogue aligns with Metadata Standard and Guidelines.

 |Elements in Metadata Standard and Guidelines|Fileds in B.C.
 Data Catalogue|
 |:-|:-:|